ArmaghanAA/Breast-Cancer-DL/README.md

 In the data set provided to you, the type of cancer is written in the diagnosis column for each recorded data.
 Malignant (M) and benign (B)

-#Step 1- Exploratory data analysis
+# Step 1- Exploratory data analysis
 *   More detailed and statistical analysis
 *   Visualization ( histogram and heat map)
 *   Corrolation map

 # Step2- Data Preprocess
-Data preparation for modeling: spliting Data into train, test and validation sets.
+Data preparation for modeling:
+*   Spliting Data into train, test and validation sets.
-Encoding categorical features
+*   Encoding categorical features
-Standardization Data
+*   Standardization Data

 # Step3- Modeling Data
 *   Sequential